 We next extend these transition relations to corresponding ordinary and algebraic operation symbol transition relations on programs

 To do so, we use evaluation contexts in a standard way by means of the following rules:

 These transition relations are all deterministic.

-For any program $M$ which is not a value, exactly one of two mutually exclusive possibilities holds: \begin{itemize} \item[-] For some program $M'$ In this case $M'$ is determined and of the same type as $M$. \item[-] For some $\op\type b_1\ldots b_n;m$ and $c_1\type b_1,\ldots,c_n\type b_n$ for all $i = 1,n$ and some $M_i$.
-In this case $\op$, the $c_j$ and the $M_i$ are uniquely determined and the $M_i$ have the same type as $M$. \end{itemize} We say a program $M$ is \emph{terminating} if there is no infinite chain of (small-step) transitions from $M$. \begin{lemma} Every program is terminating. \end{lemma} \begin{proof} This is a standard computability argument; see the proof of Theorem 1 in~\cite{PP01} for some detail.
-One defines a computability predicate on values by induction on types, and then extends it to well-typed terms by taking such a term $M$ to be computable if there is no infinite chain of (small-step) transitions from $M$, and every terminating sequence of small-step transitions from $M$ ends in a computable value. \end{proof} \myjcomment{Add detail for primitive recursion constructor if that added\\ GDP Will not do this}
+For any program $M$ which is not a value, exactly one of two mutually exclusive possibilities holds: \begin{itemize} \item[-] For some program $M'$ In this case $M'$ is determined and of the same type as $M$. \item[-] For some $\op\type b_1\ldots b_n;m$ and $c_1\type b_1,\ldots,c_n\type b_n$ for all $i = 1,\ldots, n$ and some $M_i$.
+In this case $\op$, the $c_j$ and the $M_i$ are uniquely determined and the $M_i$ have the same type as $M$. \end{itemize} We say a program $M$ is \emph{terminating} if there is no infinite chain of (small-step) transitions from $M$. \begin{lem} Every program is terminating. \end{lem} \begin{proof} This is a standard computability argument; see the proof of Theorem 1 in~\cite{PP01} for some detail.
+One defines a computability predicate on values by induction on types, and then extends it to well-typed terms by taking such a term $M$ to be computable if there is no infinite chain of (small-step) transitions from $M$, and every terminating sequence of small-step transitions from $M$ ends in a computable value. \end{proof}

 Using the small-step relations one defines big-step ordinary and algebraic operation symbol transition relations by: